Houston Business Dispute Lawyer

 Mediation is another option for resolving disputes and involves a neutral third-party mediator working with the parties to reach a compromise.

 Arbitration is yet another avenue for dispute resolution and consists of an arbitrator or panel of arbitrators hearing arguments and evidence from both sides before issuing a ruling which may or may not be binding depending on the contract or other documents at issue.

 Each resolution method has its advantages and disadvantages.
-A qualified business litigation attorney can assist with navigating the various avenues available to a business in any particular dispute.
+A qualified Houston business dispute attorney can assist with navigating the various avenues available to a business in any particular dispute.

 We also handle clients with other types of business-related cases, including: